 - 1½ teaspoons double-acting baking powder

 - 1 teaspoon salt

-- 1 tablespoons sugar or 1 packet of stevia powder
+- 1 tablespoon sugar or 1 packet stevia powder

-- 1 cup yogurt or milk kefir or buttermilk
+- 1 cup yogurt, milk kefir or buttermilk

-- Cut the butter up into little chunks and add to the flour.
-Mix in with a pastry cutter, or two knives, or a food processor, or a fork, until the butter is incorporated and the mixture is uniformly crumbly.
+- Cut the butter into chunks and add to flour.
+Mix in with a pastry cutter or a fork, until the mixture is uniformly crumbly.

-- Add the yogurt or other milk product, and stir into the mixture with a fork until it is all moist.
-It will now be a soft loose dough.
+- Add yogurt; stir into the mixture with a fork until completely moist.
+Dough should be soft and loose.
 Add more yogurt if necessary.

-- Plop the dough on top of the fruit mixture, and spread it gently with the fork or your fingers so it more-or-less covers the fruit.
+- Spoon dough on top of fruit mixture, spread gently to cover the fruit.
 Sprinkle with a little cinnamon.

 - Bake 20 minutes or until the dough is lightly browned.

 Need a Topping for Fruit Cobbler?